What is homophobia?

 This belief stems from heteronormativity—the assumption that everyone is heterosexual and that it’s the dominant and correct way to be.
 Heterosexism manifests in various social, cultural, and political aspects of life.
 A typical example is when someone assumes a woman or femme-presenting person must have a boyfriend, automatically presuming heterosexuality as the norm.

 The impacts of heterosexism are profound, influencing numerous life areas.
-In healthcare, for instance, LGBQIA+ individuals may receive inadequate care due to a focus on heterosexual needs.
+In healthcare, for instance, LGBTQIA+ individuals may receive inadequate care due to a focus on heterosexual needs.
 It also pervades laws, housing, and marriage, deeply affecting the lives of non-heterosexual people.

 Understanding Homophobia and Its Impact